Belarusian resistance during World War II: 1942, Vitebsk Gate

 Oskar Dirlewanger as an SS-Oberführer, 1944.
 In Belarus, the SS-Sonderbataillon "Dirlewanger" came under the command of Central Russia's Höherer SS- und Polizeiführer, Erich von dem Bach Zelewski.
 The "Dirlewanger" resumed anti-partisan duties in this area, working in cooperation with the Kaminski Brigade for the first time.
 Its conduct in the Soviet Union, rather than improving, worsened and atrocities were a daily occurrence.
 It is estimated that 200 villages were burned and 120,000 civilians were killed during the actions involving the Dirlewanger in Belarus 1942–1944.

 The Germans treated the local population abysmally (with the notable exception of the fraction of the civil administration headed by Wilhelm Kube), maintained kolkhozes in East and restored land possessions in West, collecting heavy food taxes, rounded up and sent young people to work in Germany.
 Overwhelmingly, Jews and even small-scale Soviet activists would feel more secure in the partisan ranks.
 The direct boost to the partisan numbers were the Red Army POWs of the local origin, who were let out "to the homes" in Fall 1941, but ordered by Germans to return to the concentration camps in March 1942.

 In the Spring 1942, the aggregation of the smaller partisan units into brigades began, prompted by the experience of the first year of war.
 The coordination, numerical buildup, structural rework and now established logistical feed all translated to the greatly increased partisan units military capability, which showed, e.g., in the increased number of diversions on the railroads, reaching hundreds of engines and thousands of cars destroyed by the end of the year.

 In 1942, the terror campaign against the territorial administration, which was manned by the local people ("collaborators and traitors") was additionally emphasized.
 This resulted, however, in the definite split of the local people's sympathies, resulting in the beginning of the organisation of the anti-partisan units with native personnel in 1942.
 By the November 1942, Soviet partisan units in Belarus numbered about 47,000 personnel.

 A Belarusian Jewish partisan squad: the Chkalov Brigade, Belarus, 1943.

 The turning point in the development of the Soviet partisan movement came with the opening of the Vitsyebsk gate in February 1942.
 The partisan units were included in the overall Soviet strategical developments shortly after that, and the centralized organizational and logistical support had been organized, with Gate's existence being the very important facilitating factor.

-See also: Central Headquarters of Partisan Movement, Special Belarusian courses.

 By the November 1942, Soviet partisan units in Belarus numbered about 47.3 thousand personnel.